Willow Oak (Quercus phellos)

 Given in memory of Andrew Hardy, Andrew W. (Drew) and Mark H. Lawson by Jean Lawson Gordick, October 2019.

 Description: These are wonderful urban trees that grow to form majestic tall canopies that line streets and avenues such as along Union Street in Concord.
 Willow oak is a medium to large deciduous tree, a member of the red oak group, it is identified by its thin willow-like leaves that are quite unlike typical oak leaves.
 Compared to other oaks it has a faster growth rate and typically grows 40-75 feet tall and 30-40 feet wide with an oval or rounded crown.
 In ideal settings it can grow to 100 feet tall.
 Its bark is smooth, gray and tight on younger trees, but develops rough ridges as the tree ages.

-Leaves: The leaves are alternate, simple, smooth-edged, bristle tipped, narrow and greening and average 5” long and 1” wide.
-The leaves are not particularly showy in fall as they turn a dull yellow brown.
+Leaves: The leaves are alternate, simple, smooth-edged, bristle-tipped, narrow and greening and average 5 inches long and 1 inch wide.
+The leaves are not particularly showy in fall, as they turn a dull yellow brown.
 This tree is commonly called “pin oak” by the public, but that is a separate species.

-Habitat: This tree thrives in the Piedmont of NC as it is tolerant of heat and drought.
-It also is a good choice for cities as it tolerates air pollution and standing water.
+Habitat: This tree thrives in the Piedmont of North Carolina, as it is tolerant of heat and drought.
+It also is a good choice for cities, as it tolerates air pollution and standing water.
 The willow oak adapts to a wide range of soil conditions including clays.
 It grows best in average, medium to wet, well-drained soils in full sun.

 Wildlife value: It is a host plant for several butterflies and many moths.
 Its acorns are eaten by woodpeckers, songbirds, ducks, small mammals, wild turkeys, white-tailed deer, quail and black bears.
 The acorns are toxic to humans and cause gastrointestinal symptoms if ingested.